Terence O'Neill

 51

-of the Herald expressing her concern – a letter which, to her delight, ‘brought a wonderful response in hard cash for the Brotherhood of St Laurence’.48
+Herald expressing her concern – a letter which, to her delight, ‘brought a wonderful response in hard cash for the Brotherhood of St Laurence’.

 Previously, in Time without Clocks, Lindsay had alerted the reader to her unusual relationship with time and the fact that she could not wear a watch without it stopping.
 When launching that book, Sir John Latham had described its author as being ‘chronologically impaired’.
 Only in the sense that Lindsay refused to live a life governed by clocks, might this description be justified.
 ‘Chronologically insightful’ would now be regarded by many as a more appropriate designation.